Desk No. 02 · PDF summarizer

 Source passage

 "Large language models have demonstrated emergent capabilities at scale that were not present in smaller parameter configurations, suggesting that certain cognitive tasks require a minimum threshold of parameters to activate.
-However, this finding is subject to significant methodological debate, as the apparent emergence may reflect measurement artifacts rather than genuine capability discontinuities..."
+However, this finding is subject to significant methodological debate, as the apparent emergence may reflect measurement artefacts rather than genuine capability discontinuities."

 NotebookLM summary